-G30 functions the same as G28 but uses the values stored in parameters 5181-5186 as the X Y Z A B C U V W final point to move to.
-The parameter values are absolute machine coordinates in the native machine units as specifed in the ini file.
+G30 functions the same as G28 but uses the values stored in parameters 5181-5189 as the X Y Z A B C U V W final point to move to.
+The parameter values are absolute machine coordinates in the native machine units as specified in the ini file.
 All axes defined in the ini file will be moved when a G30 is issued.
+If no positions are stored with G30.1 then all axes will go to the machine origin.

-G30 parameters will be used to move the tool when a M6 is programmed if TOOL\CHANGE\AT\G30=1 is in the [EMCIO] section of the ini file.
+G30 parameters will be used to move the tool when a M6 is programmed if TOOL_CHANGE_AT_G30=1 is in the [EMCIO] section of the ini file.

-- G30 makes a rapid move from the current position to the absolute position of the values in parameters 5181-5186. - G30 axes makes a rapid move to the position specified by axes including any offsets, then will make a rapid move to the absolute position of the values in parameters 5181-5186 for axes specified.
+- G30 makes a rapid move from the current position to the absolute position of the values in parameters 5181-5189. - G30 axes makes a rapid move to the position specified by axes including any offsets, then will make a rapid move to the absolute position of the values in parameters 5181-5189 for all axes specified.
 Any axis not specified will not move. - G30.1 stores the current absolute position into parameters 5181-5186.

-'''

-G30 Z2.5 (rapid to Z2.5 then to the location specified in the G30 stored parameters)
+G30 Z2.5 (rapid to Z2.5 then to the Z location specified in #5i83)

-'''